Hierarchical DCC-HEAVY Model for High-Dimensional Covariance Matrices: Modelling Framework

-where \(m_{i,t}\), \(v_{i,t}^{+}\), and \(v_{i,t}^{-}\) denote the conditional mean of the realized variance, positive and negative semi-variance of an asset \(i\) on month \(t\), respectively, and \(c_{i,m}, a_{i,m}^{+}, a_{i,m}^{-}\), and \(b_{i,m}\) are non-negative scalar coefficients.\\ Finally, to model the vectors of correlations between the returns of an individual asset and the set of factors, we utilize the Fisher transformation, i.e., \(\mathbb{F}(\cdot)\), to map each element from a closed interval \((-1,1)\) into \(\mathbb{R}\) within the typical HEAVY-type recursions (\cite{noureldin2012multivariate}, \cite{bauwens2022dcc}):
+Finally, to model the vectors of correlations between the returns of an individual asset and the set of factors, we utilize the Fisher transformation, i.e., \(\mathbb{F}(\cdot)\), mapping each element from a closed interval \((-1,1)\) into \(\mathbb{R}\), within the typical HEAVY-type recursions (\cite{noureldin2012multivariate}, \cite{BauwensXu2022HEAVY}):